oracle/truffleruby/doc/contributor/interop.md

 implementing the appropriate `polyglot_*` methods.
 It is called the **dynamic polyglot API**.
 The list of the methods which have to be implemented can be found in the [details](interop_details.md), see polyglot pointer, polyglot array and polyglot members.
-If the `polyglot_*` method needs to raise an [InteropException](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/InteropException.html) exception like [UnsupportedMessageException](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/UnsupportedMessageException.html) it raises corresponding Ruby exception available in `Truffle::Interop` module.
+If the `polyglot_*` method need to raise an [InteropException](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/InteropException.html) exception like [UnsupportedMessageException](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/interop/UnsupportedMessageException.html) it raises corresponding Ruby exception available in `Truffle::Interop` module.
 The names are the same, e.g. `Truffle::Interop::UnsupportedMessageException`.
 These exceptions inherit from `Exception`, therefore they are not caught by default in `rescue`.
-Only `Truffle::Interop::ArityException` takes any arguments, it takes one `Integer` an expected number of arguments.
+Only `Truffle::Interop::ArityException` takes an argument, an `Integer` to describe the number of expected arguments.

 The detailed definitions of the behavior can be found in [another document](interop_details.md).